ciselab/CPS_repo_mining/analysis/grbl.md

 in memory.
 Rather, when commanded, these are applied to the work coordinates until a reset or disabled by G49.
 This works much like G92.
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+A switch case added and some variables defined.

 ## Commit #50
 ### Hash